ashishmishra04/Vintri.Beers.Api/README.md

 # Assumptions Made

-The source of any beer is still PunkApi, which users can query to get any beer by Id or Name If user add any Rating then that information is stored in local database.json.
+The source of any beer is still PunkApi, which users can query to get any beer by Id or Name.

+If user add any Rating then that information is stored in local database.json.

 User have an endpoint to query see all beer which have rating, which combines data from both PunkApi and local json file.

 The joining link between beer from PunkApi and local database.json, is the beer id.